Thiagojm/py_bitbabbler/README.md

 - Reads raw entropy bytes efficiently with chunking
 - Optional XOR folding (same as C++ `FoldBytes`) to post-process data
 - Simple CLI and importable Python API
+- Auto-detects BitBabbler devices by VID:PID and by USB descriptor strings

 ## Requirements
 - Python (tested with 3.8+)